Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 ### Start point

 The start point is the initial stage of the workflow.
-It is represented by a circle with an outgoing arrow pointing towards an input port of the first action.
+It is represented by a circle with an outward arrow pointing towards an input port of the first action.
 Similarly to a place, when clicking it, the start point becomes highlighted and the corresponding element settings are displayed in the settings side bar.

 ![Start point](/Assets/Screenshots/Workflows/Workflows/StartPoint.png "[Start point]")